avacariu/rust-oath/README.md

 haven't been able to spot it.
 Digests are used interchangeably in my code, same as in the `rust-crypto` HMAC code, so I don't know what's going on.

+**PRs are more than welcome!** I'm not using Rust much these days, so I don't notice if anything in this code breaks.
+If you send me a PR, I'll do my best to merge it quickly.

 ## Examples

 ### HOTP